EWPH Home

 Phase Two

-1510 to 1580 This first phase chamber block appears to have been shortlived, being modified into a two/three cell house, most probably with an open hall cross-passage and a first floor chamber over the lower end
+1510 to 1580 The first phase appears to have been short-lived, the house being modified into a two or three cell house, most probably with an open hall cross-passage and a first floor chamber over the lower end.

 1580